The New York Times will let you subscribe to their cooking section free for 30 days. Check out some of their excellent decadent recipes:

 Katharine Hepburn’s Brownies - Fudgy, gooey, yummy.
 I goofed and used 1/2 cup of flour and was really happy with the results

 Saltine Cracker Brickle - Tastes like Almond Roca.
 I halved the recipe and it worked fine.

 Made-in-the-Pan Chocolate Cake - Great for those of us with limited supplies in the pantry.
 Was sometimes called “The day before payday cake.”

 Sunday is BREAD day.

 used the make-your-own sourdough as outlined in Tartine.
-It was the best I have had since visiting Germany.
+It was the best I have eaten since visiting Germany.
 It is also a hella lot of work.
 FWSY is another excellent book, but still a bit fussy.

 It only takes 3 minutes of prep on Saturday.

 In a large bowl stir together until it forms a messy ball: